Aa-Par/Student-Grade-Management-System/README.md

 - Entering negative marks or marks above an assignment's maximum → `InvalidGradeException`
 - Failed login attempts → `AuthenticationException`

-The application also exits gracefully (no stack trace) if input is piped in and the stream closes unexpectedly, which makes it safe to script or auto-test from the command line.
+The application also exits gracefully if input is piped in and the stream closes unexpectedly, which makes it safe to script or auto-test from the command line.